witty91/thinkpad-l380-yoga-scripts/README.md

 own laptop working, I've posted them here to help others.
 This works for me - please let me know if you encounter any issues.

-For the moment since I have nothing to add to add to it, the following is the original README.
+For the moment since I have nothing to add to it, the following is the original README.

 Share & Enjoy,